 Descriptions of the landscape create a vivid and immersive setting for the narrative.
 Readers can visualize the characters' surroundings and gain a deeper sense of place, which enhances the storytelling.
-Characters often interact with the landscape in various ways, whether through hunting, spiritual rituals. farming, or These interactions showcase the characters' relationship with their environment and how it shapes their daily lives.
+Characters often interact with the landscape in various ways, whether through farming, hunting, or spiritual rituals.
+These interactions showcase the characters' relationship with their environment and how it shapes their daily lives.